xdenser/node-firebird-libfbclient/README.md

 A boolean readonly property indicating if connection is in started transaction state.

 * * *

+    function newBlobSync();

+Creates new FBblob object and opens it for write.
+After finishing write operation and closing blob one may insert it in database passing as parameter to exec, execSync methods of FBStatement object.

+* * *
 ## FBResult object

 Represents results of SQL query if any.
 You should use this object to fetch rows from database.